foresterre/storyteller/README.md

     which may be asserted on in software tests, or a handler which sends websocket messages for each event.

 * `Reporter`: Used to communicate messages to a user.
+The reporter is invoked with an Event within the code base, so you don't have to deal with formatting and display details in the middle of the program flow.

 * `EventListener`: Receives the messages, send by a reporter and runs the `EventHandler` where appropriate.